Community Health Centers

 - Translation & interpretation

 Community Health Centers (CHC) began offering services in Wisconsin in the 1970’s.
 Today, the state’s 18 CHCs operate over 90 sites, serving nearly 300,000 patients annually.
-Nationally, there are more than 1,300 Community Health Centers providing health care for roughly 24 million people each year.
+Nationally, there are more than 1,300 Community Health Centers providing health care to roughly 29 million people each year.

 Progressive Community Health Centers was founded in 1999 as Westside Healthcare Association.
 In 2000, the organization was awarded its first grant from the U.S. Department of Health & Human Services, earning the official designation as a Federally Qualified Health Center (FQHC).
 Initially, the agency’s Lisbon Avenue Health Center was staffed by contracted physicians from the Medical College of Wisconsin.
 In 2003, Progressive CHC added dental facilities to the Lisbon clinic and further expanded the second floor to offer pediatric services.
 In 2006, the organization opened its second clinic, the Hillside Family Health Center, located within a resource facility operated by the Housing Authority of the City of Milwaukee.

 More recent accomplishments have sparked tremendous growth for Progressive CHC, including the opening of the agency’s new Lisbon Avenue Health Center in early 2015.
 The 42,000 square foot facility is nearly five times larger than previous space, enabling the organization to dramatically increase capacity in primary care, women’s health and dental.
 The building also houses a community health education center, an integrated behavioral health program, diagnostic radiology services and room for future growth in specialty care access.

 In May 2016, Progressive CHC further expanded its reach by unveiling an innovative service delivery model in partnership with Aurora Sinai Medical Center.
-Located on the Aurora Sinai campus, 12th Street Urgent Care and Kilbourn Avenue Health Center are uniquely designed to more conveniently address immediate patient needs, reduce inappropriate usage of the emergency room and connect individuals with a primary care medical home.
+Located on the Aurora Sinai campus, 12th Street Urgent Care is uniquely designed to address immediate patient needs, reduce inappropriate usage of the emergency room and connect individuals with a primary care medical home.

-Progressive CHC employs more than 100 people at four clinic sites and served nearly 15,000 patients annually.
+Progressive CHC employs more than 125 people at three clinic sites and served nearly 15,000 patients annually.